 - Ponzu or rice wine vinegar to taste

 Throw your butter in a food processor and whip it.
 Add a dollop of miso paste.
 Miso is pretty strong, so go light until you taste the combined butter.
 Add a splash of vinegar.

 I will make a half to a whole pound of this and keep it in the fridge to add to other Asian flavored dishes we make.
 Nothing in it will go bad so it holds indefinitely.

 I put a small dollop of the butter on each piece of tofu and let it melt into the fried coating.

-Note: I don’t claim this as my own recipe, it is my variation on a Ming Tsai recipe I came across a long time ago.
-Here I served it with pulled pork and Korean kimchi sandwiches.
+Note: I don’t claim this as my recipe, it is my variation on a Ming Tsai recipe I came across a long time ago.
+Here I served it with pulled pork and Korean Kimchi sandwiches.